 Part-time, hourly, adjunct, and unpaid positions are not eligible.
 Some operational positions are eligible.
 For more information on eligibility requirements, etc, see H-1B visa status.

-From the department:
+- Completed by the department:

-From the employee:
+- Completed by the employee:

 Fees (US government filing fees)